What is this

-There are all sorts of different flours with different properties (I’ve got three different types of whole wheat flour and they are utterly different from each other) and you’ll see a lot on the webz about ash, grade, how much gluten they contain etc. That is really important if you’re making 1000 loaves a day and have customers waiting.
+There are all sorts of different flours with different properties and you’ll see a lot on the webz about ash, grade, how much gluten they contain etc. That is really important if you’re making 1000 loaves a day and have customers waiting.
 If you’re baking at home you can afford a bit of trial and error, and finding your own way.

 The important thing is to pay attention to what the your dough is telling you and treat it accordingly.
 Think about how stiff/loose/sticky you want the dough to be, which depends on the amount of water you add.
 Different flours require different amounts of water.
 Pay attention to when your dough has risen and is ready for the next stage*.
 This also depends on how stiff the dough is, and different flours behave differently.
 Let your dough be your guide, not the recipe.

 *UPDATE My current practice is to form and proof overnight in the fridge and bake in the morning (that might be 18 hours or so).
 No judgement made, it just gets banged in the oven.
 And the sponge stays ready for a long time and it doesn’t take a lot of judgement to see when it’s ready, so that’s hardly a fine judgement either.

 Sourdough is slooooow compared with active yeast.
 Don’t rush it, wait till it’s ready.
 It needs that long ferment in the fridge.
 It will reward you with far better flavour and consistency than you’ll get with active yeast.
 If you’re in a hurry, I recommend not to bother with sourdough.